V404 Cygni: Observation history

+In April 2024, astronomers announced that V404 Cygni was discovered to be part of a hierarchical triple star system, with the tertiary companion being at least 3500 AU away from the inner binary system.
+This discovery was evidence that V404 Cygni formed with a minimal black hole natal kick on the order of less than 5 km/s.
+The tertiary component was also found to be evolved, indicating that the triple system has remained bounded through the black hole's formation and that the system's age is constrained to between 3-5 billion years old.

 2015 outburst

 On 15 June 2015 NASA's Swift satellite detected the first signs of renewed activity.
 A worldwide observing campaign was commenced and on 17 June ESA's INTEGRAL Gamma-ray observatory started monitoring the outburst.
 INTEGRAL was detecting "repeated bright flashes of light time scales shorter than an hour, something rarely seen in other black hole systems", and during these flashes V404 Cygni was the brightest object in the X-ray sky—up to fifty times brighter than the Crab Nebula.
 This outburst was the first since 1989.

 Other outbursts occurred in 1938 and 1956, and the outbursts were probably caused by material piling up in a disk around the black hole until a tipping point was reached.
 The outburst was unusual in that physical processes in the inner accretion disk were detectable in optical photometry from small telescopes; previously, these variations were thought to be only detectable with space-based X-ray telescopes.
 A detailed analysis of the INTEGRAL data revealed the existence of so-called pair plasma near the black hole.
 This plasma consists of electrons and their antimatter counterparts, positrons.